cardstack/cardstack/packages/cardpay-reward-programs/README.md

 # Cardpay reward program

 This repository is the code for reward rules.
-A reward rule is a piece of code that a reward program uses to issue different types of rewards to it's rewardees.
+A reward rule is a piece of code that a reward program uses to issue different types of rewards to it's rewardees, e.g. cashback, airdrops.
 A single reward program can have multiple reward rules.
-The rules defined here may be shared across reward programs.
+The rules defined are shared across reward programs if the reward program wants to include it.

 Reward rule defines:
 - the business logic of the reward, e.g. each merchant that receives minimum 100 spend will receive 10 card tokens